-Many of the province’s Corporate Registry services have been contracted out to private sector firms; because of this, you need to be sure the authorized service provider can provide the Corporate Registry service you need and will want to shop around to get the best price for the service, as fees are not government regulated and may vary from office to office.
+Many of the province’s Corporate Registry services have been contracted out to private sector firms; because of this, you need to be sure the authorized service provider can provide the Corporate Registry service you need, and you will want to shop around to get the best price for the service as fees are not government regulated and may vary from office to office.

-A declaration of a trade name is classed as a basic service, so any authorized service provider should be able to do this for you.
-Search for a Registry Agent, near you online or download the Registry Agent Product Catalogue for descriptions of services and fees.
+A declaration of a trade name is classed as a basic service; so, any authorized service provider should be able to do this for you.
+Search for a Registry Agent online or download the Registry Agent Product Catalogue for descriptions of services and fees.
 The Alberta Business Service Centre lists $40 to $50 as a sample fee for a trade name declaration.

-Choosing and registering a business name for a corporation is slightly more complicated, because corporate names must include a legal element (such as Ltd. or Inc.) and because corporate names are only granted once.
-So if you’re going to form an incorporated company with a "named” name (rather than a "numbered" name), you must also get a NUANS Report, which is required to make sure that no one else has the identical name.
-If you are forming a corporation with a “named” name, you might also choose to form a Professional Corporation, if you practice one of the professions this designation applies to.
+Choosing and registering a business name for a corporation is slightly more complicated because corporate names must include a legal element (such as Ltd. or Inc.), and corporate names are only granted once.
+If you’re going to form an incorporated company with a "named” name (vs. a "numbered" name), you must also get a NUANS Report, which is required to make sure that no one else has the identical name.
+If you are forming a corporation with a “named” name, you might also choose to form a Professional Corporation if you practice one of the professions this designation applies to.

 Assuming your name passes, you’ll need to present either an original or a carbon copy of the NUANS Report to the accredited service provider at the time of incorporation.
 The Report must be less than 91 days old when you submit it.

 Step 4: Registering a Corporation

 If you are registering a sole proprietorship or partnership, you are finished at step 3.
 Registering a corporation is a longer and costlier process.